EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 #### Create .env file to hold your Secrets

-We use two env files `./.env` and `./frontend/.env`
+We use two env files `./.env` and `./frontend/.env` Create the files by running `make env-file`

 - ./.env
   is used by every service
 - ./frontend/.env
   is used by the frontend

-- you could run the following script, or just run `make env-file`

 #### Installation